Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Case Study 1: Contract Dispute Between Local Bakery and Supplier

-A dispute arose when a local bakery in Crystal Spring alleged that a supplier failed to deliver essential ingredients on time, affecting their business operations.
+A dispute arose when a local bakery in the claimant alleged that a supplier failed to deliver essential ingredients on time, affecting their business operations.
 The bakery and supplier opted for arbitration facilitated through a local arbitration service.
 The arbitrator, familiar with small business challenges, focused on practical resolution, leading to a settlement that included delayed delivery compensation and a revised contract clause to prevent future issues.
 The process was completed within a month, demonstrating the efficiency of local arbitration.

 Case Study 2: Partnership Dissolution